ibm-cloud-docs/cis/deploy-rule-sets.md

 ```
 {: codeblock}

-For more information about the arguments and attributes, see [XXXX] in the Terraform registry{: external}.
+For more information about the arguments and attributes, see [XXXX] in the Terraform registry {: external}.

 ### Updating deployed managed rulesets with Terraform
 {: #update-managed-rule-tf}